eheckard23/Server_Stack/readme.md

 `# usermod -aG sudo <USERNAME>`

 ### Public Key Authentication
-Skip this step if you already have an SSH key on your server.
+Skip this next step if you already have an SSH key on your server.
 #### Generate a Key Pair

 Open a new terminal window or logout of your server using `logout` and run: